parthematics/key-metrics/README.md

-# Candle Metrics Chrome Extension
+# key metrics

-A Chrome extension that replaces your new tab page with a custom dashboard displaying key metrics from the Candle API.
+A Chrome extension that replaces your new tab page with a custom dashboard displaying key revenue & user metrics from the your API.

 ## Features